wwren/wwren/README.md

 ### Hi there, I'm Ran 👋

-<div> ✨ I'm a full stack developer with a preference in frontend ✨ </div>
+<div> ✨ I'm a full stack developer with a passion in frontend ✨ </div>

 <img src="./1.gif">